 What is pumpkin pie spice?

-It is a mixture of warm spice to flavor pumpkin pie, pumpkin lattes, muffins, pumpkin cheesecakes, or anything to reflect the taste of pumpkin pie!
+It is a mixture of warm spices to flavor pumpkin pie, pumpkin lattes, muffins, pumpkin cheesecakes, or anything to reflect the taste of pumpkin pie!

 Ingredients needed for pumpkin spice mix

-Once you understand the flavors of each spice you can really adjust the ratios of homemade pumpkin spice mix to your liking.
-It's a mix of 4-5 spices, most people have majority of these spices already in their kitchen!
+Once you understand the flavors of each spice, you can really adjust the ratios of the homemade pumpkin spice mix to your liking.
+It's a mix of 4-5 spices; most people have the majority of these spices already in their kitchen!

 A common pumpkin spice mix follows this basic ratio: